mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

             weights.
 The latter account for the difference between the profile and the actual used sampling density function.

+    .. py:method:: mitsuba.SensorPtr.sample_ray_differential(self, time, sample1, sample2, sample3, active=True)

+        Importance sample a ray differential proportional to the sensor's sensitivity profile.

+        The sensor profile is a six-dimensional quantity that depends on time, wavelength, surface position, and direction.
+This function takes a given time value and five uniformly distributed samples on the interval [0, 1] and warps them so that the returned ray the profile.
+        Any discrepancies between ideal and actual sampled profile are absorbed into a spectral importance weight that is returned along with the ray.

+        In contrast to Endpoint::sample_ray(), this function returns differentials with respect to the X and Y axis in screen space.

+        Parameter ``time`` (drjit.llvm.ad.Float):
+            The scene time associated with the ray_differential to be sampled

+        Parameter ``sample1`` (drjit.llvm.ad.Float):
+            A uniformly distributed 1D value that is used to sample the spectral dimension of the sensitivity profile.

+        Parameter ``sample2`` (:py:obj:`mitsuba.Point2f`):
+            This argument corresponds to the sample position in fractional pixel coordinates relative to the crop window of the underlying film.

+        Parameter ``sample3`` (:py:obj:`mitsuba.Point2f`):
+            A uniformly distributed sample on the domain ``[0,1]^2``.
+This argument determines the position on the aperture of the sensor.
+            This argument is ignored if ``needs_sample_3() == false``.

+        Parameter ``active`` (drjit.llvm.ad.Bool):
+            Mask to specify active lanes.

+        Returns → Tuple[:py:obj:`mitsuba.RayDifferential3f`, :py:obj:`mitsuba.Color3f`]:
+            The sampled ray differential and (potentially spectrally varying) importance weights.
+The latter account for the difference between the sensor profile and the actual used sampling density function.

     .. py:method:: mitsuba.SensorPtr.sample_wavelengths(self, si, sample, active=True)

         Importance sample a set of wavelengths according to the endpoint's